Essie Mae Washington-Williams

-Washington-Williams did not reveal her biological father's identity until she was almost 78 years old, after Thurmond's death at the age of 100 in 2003.
+Washington-Williams did not reveal her father's identity until she was almost 78 years old, after Thurmond's death at the age of 100 in 2003.
 Though he had little to do with her upbringing, he had paid for her college education and took an interest in her and her family all his life.
 In 2005, she published her autobiography, Dear Senator: A Memoir by the Daughter of Strom Thurmond, which was nominated for the National Book Award and a Pulitzer Prize.

 Early life

-Washington was the daughter of Carrie Butler, who was 15 or 16 when her daughter was born, and Strom Thurmond, then 22.
+Essie Mae was the daughter of Carrie Butler, who was 15 or 16 when her daughter was born, and Strom Thurmond, then 22.
 Carrie Butler worked as a domestic servant for Thurmond's parents.
-She sent her daughter from South Carolina to her older sister Mary and her husband John Henry Washington to be raised in Coatesville, Pennsylvania.
+Butler sent her daughter from South Carolina to her older sister Mary and her husband John Henry Washington to be raised in Coatesville, Pennsylvania.
 The girl was named Essie after another of Carrie's sisters, who fostered her briefly as an infant.
 Essie Mae grew up with her cousin, seven years older than she, who she believed was her half-brother.
-Washington was unaware of the identity of her biological parents until 1938, when she was 13 and her mother told her the full story.
+She was unaware of the identity of her biological parents until 1938, when she was 13 and her mother told her the full story.
 In 1941, her mother took her to meet Thurmond in person.

-Washington and her mother met infrequently with Thurmond after that, although they had some contact for years.
-After high school, Washington-Williams worked as a nurse at Harlem Hospital in New York City, and took a course in business education at New York University.
+Essie Mae and her mother met infrequently with Thurmond after that, although they had some contact for years.
+After high school, she worked as a nurse at Harlem Hospital in New York City, and took a course in business education at New York University.

 She did not visit the segregated South until 1942, when she met relatives in Edgefield.
-After having grown up in Pennsylvania, Washington was shocked by the racial restrictions of the South.
+After having grown up in Pennsylvania, she was shocked by the racial restrictions of the South.
 She returned to the North to live with relatives during the war years.
 After Thurmond returned from World War II, she started college at the all-black South Carolina State College (SCSC) in the fall of 1947.
 Thurmond quietly paid for her college education.
 She met and married future lawyer Julius Williams at SCSC in 1948.
 Her first child, Julius Williams Jr., was born in 1949.
-As a result, Essie Mae Washington-Williams dropped out of college in the summer of 1949 to begin raising the first of her four children.
+As a result, Essie Mae left college in the summer of 1949 to begin raising the first of her four children.